SpKorioth/korioth_midterm/README.md

 Heroku: https://korioth-midterm-cpsc4125.herokuapp.com/

-Description: A website that displays an XKCD comic as well as the comic's information, such as the date of the comic, the title, and the description.
+Description: A website that displays an XKCD comic as well as the some of the comic's information, such as number, title, and date.
-The home page displays the comic of the day, and a second page will display a random comic.
-The second page should display a new comic every time the page is refreshed.
+The home page displays the comic of the day, and a second page displays a random comic.
+The second page displays a new comic every time the page is refreshed.
+Both pages contain a link to the page for the comic on the xkcd website.